coateshl/nextgenresearcher-2018/docs/resource_fair.md

 Are you a graduate/doctoral student, post doc, and/or early career faculty, staff at IUPUI?
 Do you have questions about resources and support available to get you to that next stage of your career?

 This resource fair gives you the opportunity to learn about services available to you plus you'll have the chance to chat with folks that provide these services!
-See below for a list of current list of exhibitors and
+See below for a list of units/groups that'll be represented at the resource fair.

 And we'll have snacks! :hamburger::cookie::coffee::tea: